escristobal/repotest/_pages/about.md

   - /about.html
 ---

-- Computer Science major and Mathematics minor at Washington State University with a passion for Software Engineering, AI & ML, and Cybersecurity.
+- Computer Science major with a Mathematics minor at Washington State University with a passion for Software Engineering, AI & ML, and Cybersecurity.
 - Experienced in full-stack development, simulation modeling, and data-driven applications.
 - Skilled in C, C++, C#, Python, JavaScript, Flask, SQLite, HTML/CSS, and Linux environments.
 - Enjoy mentoring students, exploring 3D modeling and simulations, and experimenting with new technologies to solve real-world problems.